william-woodhead/simple-universal-react-redux/README.md

 This repo is an attempt to make the simplest server-side rendered (universal) React app.
 It was born out of frustrations with complex boilerplates where you can't understand what is going on behind the scenes.

+It is intended to be hacked around with.

 It tries to be as unopinionated and simple as possible.

 It borrows heavily from the fantastic documentation of Redux and React-Router.